MacHu-GWU/aws_resource_search-project/docs/source/01-User-Guide-Quick-Start/index.rst

     aws_access_key_id = A1B2C3D4ACCESSKEYEXAMPLE
     aws_secret_access_key = A1B2C3D4SECRETKEYEXAMPLE

+    # it uses assume role, so no need to put any credential here
+    # but you should still put an empty section here to match the .aws/config file
     [account_name_3_region_1_role_1]

+    # it uses SSO, so no need to put any credential here
+    # but you should still put an empty section here to match the .aws/config file
     [account_name_4_region_1_role_1]

+.. admonition:: Golden Rules to manage your .aws files
+   :class: note

+    1. all named profile should be declared in ``.aws/config`` file.
+    2. the profile in ``.aws/config`` and ``.aws/credentials`` should match, even a profile doesn't need credential, you should still create an empty section in ``.aws/credentials`` file.
+    3. don't forget to explicitly set AWS region in ``.aws/config`` using ``region = ${your_region}``.
+    4. follow the above example to setup assumed role profile and single-sign-on profile.
+    5. if there's an boto3 error, read this golden rules again.

 Switch Between AWS Profile
 ------------------------------------------------------------------------------
-You can use the ``ars-set-profile`` command to enter an interactive session to set the default profile.
+You can use the ``ars set-profile`` command to enter an interactive session to set the default profile.
 This feature is based on my another project ``awscli_mate``.
 Please refer the `Use awscli_mate as a Interactive CLI <https://github.com/MacHu-GWU/awscli_mate-project#use-awscli_mate-as-a-interactive-cli>`_ to learn more.

 .. code-block:: bash

-    ars-set-profile
+    ars set-profile

 .. _search-aws-resource: